tsackton/taelgar/Worldbuilding/Brainstorming/Addermarch Notes.md

 # Addermarch

+**These are old notes from the non-canonical Plaguelands campaign.
+They are not canon, but can be mined for ideas.**

 Addermarch is among the wealthier and more prosperous of the southern tier of Wild Marches.
 It is largely rich agricultural land, supporting crops and especially fruit trees, which grow well especially in the higher elevations.
 Two major agricultural centers -- one in the upper river valley near Adderfell, the other in secondary river valley near Dunwick area.
 Also produce timber, others raw materials.

 The southern portion of Addermarch stretches roughly from the [Greenwood] in the west to the eastern border of the March in the hills in a line running roughly parallel to the northern edge of Adderfell lake, and ends at the southern border of the March.